fastrgv/AdaGate/README.md

 [You might need to disconnect unused gamecontrollers to prevent spinning!]

 Look direction is controlled by touch pad or mouse;
+The mouse wheel controls camera zoom.
+(On a MacBook, use a 2-finger swipe)

 Movement is controlled by the WASD keys or the arrow keys: